philhawksworth/alongertable.com/content/housing/_index.md

 title: Housing
 ---

-A collection of resources to help with finding free, subsidized or affordable housing.
+A collection of resources to help with finding subsidized or affordable housing.

 - [Affordable housing in San Jose](/places)
 - [Affordable housing management companies](/companies)